SlopeDoc/SlopeDoc.github.io/docs/Primitives/Mesh.md

 title: Mesh
 ---

-Since geometry without meshes would be less fun, you can load them either from an file or you can craft them with love:
+What would we do without meshes?
+You can load one either from a file or a handmade one:

 ### Builders